A-New-BellHope/bellhop/README.md

 ### Case study: missing iSegz, iSegr initialization

-This particular issue, and the insight gained from debugging it, is what led to the creation of this modified `BELLHOP`/`BELLHOP3D` repo.
+This particular issue, and the insight gained from debugging it, is what initially led to the creation of this modified `BELLHOP`/`BELLHOP3D` repo.

 In `BELLHOP`, `iSegz` and `iSegr` are initialized (to 1) only once globally.
 This means their initial state for each ray is their final state from the